scottcunningham/scottcunningham.github.io/work.md

 ### August 2014 – February 2015, Dublin

-Full-stack software developer, primarily maintaining several Python-based services as well as JavaScript client-side code, server monitoring and maintenance.
+Worked on maintaining several Python-based services as well as some JavaScript integrations, server monitoring and maintenance.

-Technologies used: AWS, MySQL, Python, Django, Django Rest Framework, Twisted, RabbitMQ, Beanstalk, Redis, JavaScript, jQuery, Node.js, Browserify, Zuul, mocha-bdd, Nagios, nrpe.

 ---